 Instructions

 - In a stock pot over medium heat, add butter.
-Slice sausage and add to pan.
-Brown on both sides, about 3 to 4 minutes, then remove from pan and set aside.
+When melted, add sliced sausage and cook for about 3 to 4 minutes, or until browned around the edges, then remove from pan and set aside.
 Add onions and allow to cook for 2 to 3 minutes, or until they begin to turn translucent.

 - Add flour and stir to coat onions.
 Cook for 1 minute, then add chicken broth, whisking to incorporate.
 While whisking, scrape up the browned bits coating the bottom of the pan.

-- Add potatoes, corn, sausage, pepper, and milk to the pot, stirring to incorporate.
-Bring to a boil, then cover and reduce heat to low.
-Simmer for 7-8 minutes, or until potatoes can easily be pierced with a fork.
-This will depend on the size of your potatoes.
+- Add potatoes, corn, sausage, and pepper, stirring to incorporate.
+Bring to a simmer, then cover and reduce heat to low.
+Simmer for about 7-8 minutes, or until potatoes can easily be pierced with a fork.
+Time will depend on the size of your potatoes.

-- Remove lid, remove pan from heat, and allow to set for 5 minutes before serving.
+- Remove lid, add milk and stir to incorporate, cooking for another 1 minute.
+Remove pan from heat and allow to set for 5 minutes before serving.
 Optionally, top with parsley.

 Equipment Recommendations